throttr/throttr/README.md

 ### Response Format

-Server responds always with 18 bytes:
+Server responds always with 18 bytes for Insert and Query but 1 byte when you're Updating or Purging:

 | Field             | Type       | Size    | Description                                  |
 |:------------------|:-----------|:--------|:---------------------------------------------|